Nexus-TYF/WBMatrix/README.md

 (now just support for 8/32bits operations)<br>
 2.Unify the API<br>
 3.User can change the generation times in inverse.h <br>
-4.Use initinvbaseM(8/32)() function to generate a initialized invertible matrix and it's trails are recorded in basetrailM(8/32)<br>
+4.Use initinvbaseM(8/32)() function to generate an initialized invertible matrix and it's trails are recorded in basetrailM(8/32)<br>
 8bits default value is 10<br>
 32bits default value is 30<br>
 which represent the operation times.<br>
-5.If not use the initialize fucntion then each matrix generate from a identify matrix in defined times<br>
+5.If not use the initialize function then each matrix generate from an identify matrix in defined times<br>
 6.New: copy function instead of identify function.<br>

 (2019/12/10)<br>